STOCK ADMINISTRATION

 Example

-Is the level expressed in unit of issue at which another order is to be pressed before stock fall below the minimum level.
+This is the level, expressed in units, at which another order is placed before stock falls below the minimum level.

 OR